xremap/xremap/README.md

 ## Features

-* You can remap any keys, e.g. Ctrl or CapsLock.
+* Remap any keys, e.g. Ctrl or CapsLock.
-* You can remap any key combination to another, even to a key sequence.
+* Remap any key combination to another, even to a key sequence.
-* You can remap a key sequence as well.
+* Remap a key sequence as well.
 You could do something like Emacs's `C-x C-c`.
-* You can remap a key to two different keys depending on whether it's pressed alone or held.
+* Remap a key to two different keys depending on whether it's pressed alone or held.
+* Automatically remap newly connected devices by starting xremap with `--watch`.
 * Application-specific remapping.
 Even if it's not supported by your application, xremap can.

 ## Prerequisite